bridgecrewio/checkov/README.md

 - [Support](#support)

 ## Description
 Checkov is a static code analysis tool for infrastructure-as-code.
-It scans cloud infrastructure provisioned using Terraform or Cloudformation and detects security and compliance misconfigurations.
+It scans cloud infrastructure provisioned using Terraform, Cloudformation or kubernetes and detects security and compliance misconfigurations.

 Checkov is written in Python and provides a simple method to write and manage policies.
 It follows the CIS Foundations benchmarks where applicable.